BLAKORCa/Final-Project/README.md

 We have built basic CNN model for test data set.
 3. training codes
 Parameter tuning codes need to be debugged.
+## 1.2 Expect to accomplish
+1. a complete model pipeline
+Done for running current model and possibly reproducible for other defined models.
+2. reasonable classification accuracy
+Working on parameter tuning codes for model.
+3. start in unsupervised task
+Working on structure design.
+## 1.3 Would like to accomplish
+1. analysis of different models
+Working on literature review about different models.
+2. reasonable unsupervised-task accuracy
+Working on structure design.
+3. fine tuning for each model we constructed
+Current parameter tuning codes need to be debugged, and further structure for other models need to be designed.